Hero (Skillet song)

 "Hero" is a song recorded by the American Christian rock band Skillet.
 It was released on May 19, 2009, as the first single from their seventh studio album, Awake.
+According to the band's John Cooper, "Hero" lays the foundation for the album.
+A music video was released in September that year.
+"Hero" was used in multiple media and promotional materials, including by the National Football League, the WWE, and trailers for the film Percy Jackson & the Olympians: The Lightning Thief (2010).
+The song received nominations at the 41st GMA Dove Awards, and was re-recorded and remixed in subsequent years.

 Background and composition

 "Hero" is the opening track from Skillet's seventh studio album, Awake.
 The band's lead vocalist and songwriter, John Cooper, felt that it laid the foundation for the album, with the song's bridge encapsulating the message they wanted to communicate.
 Cooper said he had a "metaphorical idea" of a hero due to growing up with comic books.
 He also said he felt the need to write a song about the topic due to the feeling of "[all] the people we believe in [having] let us down".

-Promotion
+"Hero" notably introduced Jen Ledger's vocals, which were not present in earlier releases of the band.
+The song presents call and answer vocals between Cooper and Ledger, which Indie Vision Musics Tyler H said "make for an epic song about Jesus being our hero".

+Release and promotion

-The music video for "Hero" was directed by the Erwin Brothers.
+"Hero" was released as Awakes lead single on May 19, 2009.
+The music video was directed by the Erwin Brothers.
 It premiered on Yahoo!
 Music on September 10, 2009, and later on Tangle.com and TVU.
 It also began rotation on the Gospel Music Channel.

-Still in 2009, "Hero" was used in promotional material by the NBC for their new Sunday Night Football season and the Kickoff game of the National Football League (NFL).
+The same year, "Hero" was used in promotional material by the NBC for their new Sunday Night Football season and the Kickoff game of the National Football League (NFL).
 The NFL also began using "Hero" to promote its Sunday night games.
 WWE used the song in the video game WWE SmackDown vs. Raw 2010, their Tribute to the Troops TV special, and the Royal Rumble 2010 event as its main theme.
 It was also used in trailers of the film Percy Jackson & the Olympians: The Lightning Thief (2010).

 Skillet re-recorded it for their 2010 iTunes Session live EP.
 A slowed down remix by The Legion of Doom, containing electronic and industrial elements, was included in Skillet's Awake and Remixed EP in 2011.
 "Hero" appeared in the Christian compilation WOW Hits 2011 and the next year on Skillet's compilation The Platinum Collection.